myTonino/Tonino-App/src/doc/README.txt

 FEATURES

-o runs on Mac OS X >10.9 on Intel, Windows, and Linux (on OS X >=10.8 Mountain Lion you need to tick "Allow applications downloaded from Anywhere" in the Security & Privacy Preference Panel to start the app) o allows to connect to a Tonino device and trigger the measurements o designer for custom scales o save/load of custom scales
+o runs on macOS 10.15 and newer, Windows 8 o allows to connect to a Tonino device and trigger the measurements o designer for custom scales o save/load of custom scales